 A2 milk refers to a type of protein in milk, called beta-casein, that doesn’t cause bloating, cramping, or cognitive problems and is easier to digest for many people that don’t tolerate milk well.

-And don’t worry, it is a completely natural milk made by the cow.
-Only the cow’s genetics decide whether it makes milk with A2 beta caseins, or a different type.
+Don’t worry!
+It is a completely natural milk made by cows.
+The cow’s genetics decide whether it makes milk with A2 beta caseins or a different type.

 A2 Milk Nutrition

 The nutrition profile of A2 milk is exactly the same as “regular” milk, except that the beta-casein proteins are different.

 Milk is made up of mainly water, fats, sugar (called lactose), proteins (mostly caseins and whey), and many different vitamins and minerals.